 The Nullabor – BIG

-The Nullabor is one of the worlds largest limestone planes.
-So the VSA do a 3 to 4 week trip, towing the components of an ultra-light plane in a trailor.
+The Nullabor is one of the world’s largest limestone planes.
+So, the VSA do a 3 to 4 week trip, towing the components of an ultra-light plane in a trailer.
 Once they get there the plane is assembled, and it is used to fly at low altitude and mark any cave entrances that are visible from above.
 The plane flies in a sequential pattern so that nothing is missed.
 Then a ground crew goes and looks at every tagged feature one by one.

-The other VSA expedition is up to Pungalina in the Northern Territory.
-This area presents yet another unique challenge – 100% humidity and temperatures IN THE CAVES of 35 degrees or more, with no breeze to help cool you down.
+The other previous VSA expedition is up to Pungalina in the Northern Territory.
+This area presents yet another unique challenge – 100% humidity and temperatures in the caves of 35 degrees or more, with no breeze to help cool you down.
 There are no caving suits or overalls in this place.
 The cavers are in shorts and tee shirts, and the trips into the caves, which are like ovens, are often cut short when team members (or the whole team!) get heat stroke.
 Again, some caves they find are little things, but they have had some amazing finds too.
 Good decoration has been found, although the caves are generally not deep.

 Logistics – Often harder than the actual caving!